aixcc-public/crs-sandbox/README.md

 With each new release of a competitors CRS it will be automatically executed.

 Only the latest semantic version of a competitors CRS that is properly tagged from `main` will be tested in Phase 2.

+During Phase 2, secret keys and tokens for collaborator resources (LLM APIs) and GitHub access will be set by the AIxCC infrastructure team.

 ## Code Owners